Hexagram 50 · ䷱

 Upturned cauldron is no mistake.
 Removing the spoiled means following the esteemed.

-There is food in the cauldron.
-My enemies are envious, but they cannot harm me.
+There is food in the ting.
+My comrades are envious, But they cannot harm me.
 Good fortune.

 Small Image